hitzkrieg/drrn-scienceworld-clone/README.md

 - *Sometimes there are issues in logging (haven't debug yet)*

-# Our Experiments
+# Instructions for Our Experiments

 # Experiment Folders
 There are the following directories, one for each experiment.
 Each directory has folders drrn-task-{idx}-test, idx=0-29.
-See make_dirs.py
+To create these folders use:  `python make_dirs.py /path/to/env_dir`

+Here are some environment folders in /project/pi_mccallum_umass_edu/hgolchha_umass_edu/drrn-scienceworld-fresh-install/drrn-scienceworld/drrn/:

 1. `logs_easy_100k`: Rerunning the original baseline
 2. `logs_easy_limit_actions_to_gold_100k` : DRRN agent with actions limited to actions from gold trajectory for that  variation